Scientific deep-dive

 Why there is no human weight-loss trial — and what that means

 We searched PubMed for any human randomized controlled trial of BPC-157 and found none, and no published human study reports weight loss as an outcome.
 This is not a citation we are choosing to omit — it is an absence in the literature itself.
-For a YMYL (your-money-or-your-life) health claim, the absence of human evidence is the finding.
+For a health claim like this, the absence of human evidence is the finding.
 “No proof of harm” is not the same as “proof of safety,” and “promising in rats” is not the same as “works in people.”
 Any marketing that presents BPC-157 as a weight-loss treatment is making a claim the evidence does not support.

 Regulatory reality: a grey-market research chemical